Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 excerpt: "A list of my favourite quotes."
 ---

-A list of my favourite quotes.
+A list of my favourite quotes collected over the years.
+Note: To be edited with sources and consistent formatting.

 ## Living